neuropoly/intranet.neuro.polymtl.ca/geek-tips/git.md

 *   Or if you want, replace your local work on top of the fetched branch

-    (like a "git pull --rebase")
+    (like a `git pull --rebase`)

 ```
   git rebase upstream/master
 ```

 The `--rebase` option can be used to ensure a linear history by preventing unnecessary merge commits.
-Many developers prefer rebasing over merging, since itâs like saying, "I want to put my changes on top of what everybody else has done."
+Many developers prefer rebasing over merging, since it's like saying, "I want to put my changes on top of what everybody else has done."

 ### Send a pull request